A Budget-Friendly Watch Packed with High-End Features

 We found the Pace 2 to be easy and accurate to use while running.
 It actually reminded us of COROS’ other watch, the APEX.
 Accuracy and functions were very similar.

 The screen displayed standard stats: time, distance, pace, heart rate.
-But also things like power, elevation, and cadence.
+Other available displays are power, elevation, and cadence.
 Scrolling between screens was easy.
 The watch face itself was easy to read in both bright light and near dark conditions.

 A nice feature on the Pace is the auto-lock on the buttons.
 So after a few seconds of not using the buttons or watch dial, the Pace locks so you don’t accidentally pause, hit the lap button, or turn the watch off.
 Unlocking the watch is easy – just spin the watch dial about one full rotation.